Export Control

 - Military

-- Scientific work that produces knowledge, products or technologies that are specifically related to weapons of mass destruction (NBC weapons) and their delivery systems, weapons of war, armaments, missile technology, and end uses relevant to armaments.
+- Scientific work that produces knowledge, products or technologies that are specifically related to weaponry of any kind, including weapons of mass destruction (nuclear, biological, and chemical weapons) and their delivery systems, weapons of war, armaments, missile technology, and end uses relevant to armaments.

 Effects for usage